Water Management in the Alps Platform (2009-2019)

 Chairs: Italy & Slovenia

-How to face drought periods in the Alpine Region: from the analysis of climate data (rain/snow patterns and scenarios) to the strategic planning;
+How to face drought periods in the Alpine region: from analysis of climate data (rain/snow patterns and scenarios) to strategic planning;

 Furthermore, the proceedings of the conference on drought/water scarcity were drafted and spread together with an evaluation report on guideline on small hydropower.

 - Facing droughts in the Alpine region.
 Experiences, approaches and common challenges (2019)

 - Application of the Common Guidelines for the use of Small Hydropower in the Alpine region (2019)

 - ForumAlpinum and 7th Water Conference: Water in the Alps: Management of hydrological extremes and of sustainable hydropower use, 5 June 2018

 - 2nd Workshop on Drought Risk Management in the Alps, 23 January 2018

 - Expert Workshop on Drought Risk Management in the Alps, 14 September 2017